 - Switch from one Medicare Advantage Prescription Drug plan to another.

 - Disenroll from your Medicare Advantage Prescription Drug plan and go back to Original Medicare.
 You can then add on a stand-alone Medicare Part D Prescription Drug Plan.

-If you use the Medicare Advantage Disenrollment Period (January 1 to February 14) to leave your Medicare Advantage plan and return to Original Medicare, you can also use this period to enroll in a stand-alone Medicare Prescription Drug Plan.
-These are the only changes you can make during this period.
-You can’t use this period to enroll in a different Medicare Advantage Prescription Drug plan or switch from one Medicare Prescription Drug Plan to another.
+If you use the Medicare Advantage Open Enrollment Period (January 1 to March 31) to leave your Medicare Advantage plan and return to Original Medicare, you can also use this period to enroll in a stand-alone Medicare Prescription Drug Plan.
+You also can use this period to switch from one Medicare Advantage plan to another.

 You generally must make changes to your Medicare coverage during one of the above periods unless you qualify for a Special Election Period, which can occur at any time that you have a qualifying situation.
 Your plan’s denial of coverage for a prescription drug generally doesn’t qualify you for a Special Election Period.
 However, you may qualify for a Special Election Period based on other criteria.
 For example, if you move out of your Medicare plan’s service area, live in a nursing home, or lose your Medicaid eligibility, you could be eligible to make changes to your Medicare Part D coverage outside of the regular periods.